saikiranreddydavu/capstone/README.md

 # how to test contracts locally

-- clone the repo or unzip it to a folder
+- clone the repositary

-- open terminal at this folder
+- install dependencies required (npm install)

-- install dependencies
+-It downloads all the required node modules

 ```bash
 > npm install